vuejs/docs/src/about/faq.md

 Vue's development is primarily funded through sponsorships and we have been financially sustainable since 2016.
 If you or your business benefit from Vue, consider [sponsoring us](/sponsor/) to support Vue's development!

+## What's the difference between Vue 2 and Vue 3?

+Vue 3 is the current, latest major version of Vue.
+It contains new features that are not present in Vue 2, for example Teleport, Suspense, and multiple root elements per template.
+It also contains breaking changes that makes it incompatible with Vue 2.
+Full details are documented in the [Vue 3 Migration Guide](https://v3-migration.vuejs.org/).

+Despite the differences, the majority of Vue APIs are shared between the two major versions, so most of your Vue 2 knowledge will continue to work in Vue 3.
+Notably, Composition API was originally a Vue-3-only feature, but has now been backported to Vue 2 and is available in [Vue 2.7](https://github.com/vuejs/vue/blob/main/CHANGELOG.md#270-2022-07-01).

+In general, Vue 3 provides smaller bundle sizes, better performance, better scalability, and better TypeScript / IDE support.
+If you are starting a new project today, Vue 3 is the recommended choice.
+There are only a few reasons for you to consider Vue 2 as of now:

+- You need to support IE11.
+Vue 3 leverages modern JavaScript features and does not support IE11.

+- You are still waiting for major ecosystem projects like Nuxt or Vuetify to release stable versions for Vue 3.
+This is reasonable if you do not wish to use beta-stage software.
+However, do note there are other already stable Vue 3 component libraries such as [Quasar](https://quasar.dev/), [Naive UI](https://www.naiveui.com/) and [Element Plus](https://element-plus.org/).

+If you intend to migrate an existing Vue 2 app to Vue 3, consult the [migration guide](https://v3-migration.vuejs.org/).

+Vue 2.7, which was shipped in July 2022, is the final minor release of the Vue 2 version range.
+Vue 2 has now entered maintenance mode: it will no longer ship new features, but will continue to receive critical bug fixes and security updates for 18 months starting from the 2.7 release date.
+This means **Vue 2 will reach End of Life by the end of 2023**.
+We believe this should provide plenty of time for most of the ecosystem to migrate over to Vue 3.
+However, we also understand that there could be teams or projects that cannot upgrade by this timeline while still need to fullfil security and compliance requirements.
+We are planning to provide extended support for Vue 2 for teams with such needs - if your team expects to be using Vue 2 beyond end of 2023, make sure to plan head and register your interest [here](https://airtable.com/shrj37Zf4ZIfrxFzh).

 ## What license does Vue use?

 Vue is a free and open source project released under the [MIT License](https://opensource.org/licenses/MIT).